graphcore-research/tessellate-ipu/docs/basics.md

 `tessellate_ipu.tile` also provides equivalent functions (`tile_constant_replicated` and `tile_constant_sharded`) to build Poplar on tile constant arrays from NumPy tensors.

-## IPU vertex call using `tile_map_primitive`
+## IPU vertex call using `tile_map`

-Once array(s) have been sharded over IPU tiles, you can map a function on the former using `tile_map_primitive`.
-Under the hood, `tile_map_primitive` adds a Poplar vertex call to the graph on all tiles where data is present.
+Once array(s) have been sharded over IPU tiles, you can map a function on the former using `tile_map`.
+Under the hood, `tile_map` adds a Poplar vertex call to the graph on all tiles where data is present.
 The workloads of all tiles will run independently in parallel (no sync being required).

-The first `tile_map_primitive` argument is a [JAX LAX](https://jax.readthedocs.io/en/latest/jax.lax.html) primitive. `tessellate_ipu.tile` provides a mapping from (most) standard JAX LAX primitives to Graphcore Poplibs optimized vertices, meaning you will be able to take full advantage of the IPU hardware in just a couple of lines of Python.
+The first `tile_map` argument is a [JAX LAX](https://jax.readthedocs.io/en/latest/jax.lax.html) primitive. `tessellate_ipu.tile` provides a mapping from (most) standard JAX LAX primitives to Graphcore Poplibs optimized vertices, meaning you will be able to take full advantage of the IPU hardware in just a couple of lines of Python.

 For instance, here is simple example calling a JAX LAX primitive on a collection of tiles: